Trainers and Behaviourists

 There are numerous dog trainers and behaviourists in the West Lothian area.
 Careful consideration should be given when selecting a trainer to work with you and your dog as there are a wide variety available, each with differing training techniques.
-To get you started we have put together aoperating in the local area, however please note that these have not been vetted by us and the list is not exhaustive.

 Training Your Dog

 All dogs require training.
 Training can be undertaken by the owner at home, however it is recommended that all dogs attend training classes as this also allows them to learn the correct social skills around other adults, children and animals.
 All dogs should know the five most basic commands -"sit", "down", "stay", "off" (or "leave"), and "come" (also known as recall).
 These commands should be practiced regularly, both around the house and when out and about.
 It is important that your dog listens and obeys commands even when there are distractions around.

 There are numerous resources relating to dog training, including books, DVDs and websites.
 Make sure that your source is reliable, up to date and the person your are taking advice from is qualified and experienced in training dogs.
 Training should always use positive reinforcement (rewarding the correct behaviour) as punishing your dog can lead to it becoming confused, upset or defensive, which often causes more problems in the long run.

 Behaviourists or Pet Behaviour Counsellors are highly trained in dealing with problem behaviours in animals.
 If your dog has issues such as: